JaimieHemmings/fstop/TESTING.md

 Once the project is cloned and set up, while you have the project running locally run the command ```npx cypress open``` and follow the intructions to set up Cypress locally.
 Then select End to End testing in a browser of your choice using the Cypress GUI then you can find the existing tests in the test environment that Cypress launches.

+- Some tests require a superuser accounts login credentials.
+I created a superuser account in my local SQLite3 database for this purpose.
+Simply edit the login credentials provided in the .cy.js scripts (./cypress/e2e) with your own.

+Alternatively create a local superuser with the following credentials:

+username: testAdmin
+password: testPassword123

+NOTE: It is important not to create this account in the production database.

 ![Cypress Test](docs/cypress/1.gif)

 ![Cypress Test](docs/cypress/2.gif)